 DuPage County Plan to End Homelessness

 In 2010, Opening Doors, the nation’s first comprehensive federal strategy to prevent and end homelessness was presented to the Office of the President and Congress.
-The plan has been updated and amended in 2012 and 2015 to reflect what has been learned during the past six years.
-The goals of this strategy include:
+The plan was updated and amended in 2012, 2015 and 2018 to reflect what has been learned during the past eight years.

 - Set a path to ending all types of homelessness

-An end to homelessness means that every community will have a systematic response in place that ensures homelessness is prevented whenever possible, or if it can’t be prevented, it is a rare, brief, and non-recurring experience.
+An end to homelessness means that every community will have a systematic response in place that ensures homelessness is prevented whenever possible, or if it can’t be prevented, it is a rare, brief, and one-time experience,

-For additional information on Opening Doors, please click on the link below:
+For additional information on “Home, Together”, please click on the link below: